Purchase Agreement Basics

-Aside from the bill of sale and title, the seller should provide warranty details, maintenance records and any other documentation before the final sale of the vehicle.
-The seller should also cancel insurance for the vehicle once the sale is final.
+Aside from the bill of sale and title, the seller should provide warranty details, maintenance records and any other documentation before the final sale of the equipment.
+The seller should also cancel insurance for a once the sale is final.
 While usually not required, notarizing all paperwork to validate signatures is wise.

 This written agreement allows both the buyer and the seller to plan for the worst-case scenario.
 While most transactions occur seamlessly, preparing for everything else guarantees that both parties can rest easily knowing that a plan of action is in place.